htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

-When a :tool:`condor_dagman` job is removed, all node jobs (including sub-DAGs) of that :tool:`condor_dagman` will be removed by the *condor_schedd*.
-As of version 8.5.8, the default is that :tool:`condor_dagman` itself also removes the node jobs (to fix a race condition that could result in "orphaned" node jobs).
-(The *condor_schedd* has to remove the node jobs to deal with the case of removing a :tool:`condor_dagman` job that has been held.)
+When a :tool:`condor_dagman` job is removed, all node jobs (including sub-DAGs) of that :tool:`condor_dagman` will be removed by the *condor_schedd*. :tool:`condor_dagman` itself will remove node jobs to prevent if able.
+In the case of the DAGMan proper job being held, the *condor_schedd* will deal with removing node jobs.

 The previous behavior of :tool:`condor_dagman` itself not removing the node jobs can be restored by setting the :macro:`DAGMAN_REMOVE_NODE_JOBS`